Masterpush07/ML-PROJECTS/Project-1/readme.md

 - Model performance evaluation

 ## How to Use
-1. Clone the repository:
-   git clone <repository_url>

-2. Google Colab Users:
+1. Google Colab Users:

    Directly upload the .ipynb file to Google Colab.

    Most libraries like NumPy, Pandas, and Scikit-learn are pre-installed, so no additional installation is required.

-3. Other Environments:
+2. Other Environments:
-   Install the required libraries: pip install numpy pip install pandas pip install scikit-learn
+   Install the required libraries:

+   pip install numpy

+   pip install pandas

+   pip install scikit-learn

-5. Run the Jupyter Notebook:
+3. Run the Jupyter Notebook:

    jupyter notebook 1_Heart_disease_prediction.ipynb

 ## Technologies